ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 ###### Remark

-The strategy is now to work in the nice category $SmoothSets$ of [[generalized smooth spaces]] (a [[topos]]), and find in their [[full subcategories]] of more specific types of smooth spaces having extra properties which one may need in given applications.
+The strategy is now to work in the nice category $SmoothSets$ of [[generalized smooth spaces]] (a [[topos]]), and find in there [[full subcategories]] of more specific types of smooth spaces having extra properties which one may need in given applications.
 There is a long list of such subcategories of relevance, some of these we briefly discuss now:

 $\{$[[Cartesian spaces]]$\}$
  $\hookrightarrow$